(See also Overview of Congenital Cardiovascular Anomalies.)

 1. Diller GP, Korten MA, Bauer UMM, et al: Current therapy and outcome of Eisenmenger syndrome: data of the German National Register for congenital heart defects.
 Eur Heart J 37(18):1449–1455, 2016. doi: 10.1093/eurheartj/ehv743

 2. Kempny A, Hjortshoj CS, Gu H, et al: Predictors of death in contemporary adult patients with Eisenmenger syndrome: a multicenter study.
 Circulation 135(15): 1432–1440, 2017. doi: 10.1161/CIRCULATIONAHA.116.023033

 Cardiac anomalies that involve large intracardiac left-to-right shunts often eventually cause increased pulmonary resistance, which first causes bidirectional shunting and ultimately right-to-left shunting (shunt reversal).

-With shunt reversal, deoxygenated blood enters the systemic circulation, causing hypoxia and its complications (eg, clubbing of fingers and toes, secondary polycythemia); polycythemia may cause hyperviscosity, stroke or other thromboembolic disorders, and/or hyperuricemia.
+With shunt reversal, deoxygenated blood enters the systemic circulation, causing hypoxia and its complications (eg, clubbing of fingers and toes, secondary polycythemia); polycythemia may cause hyperviscosity, stroke, or other thromboembolic disorders, and/or hyperuricemia.

-Symptoms include cyanosis, syncope, dyspnea during exertion, fatigue, chest pain, palpitations, atrial and ventricular arrhythmias, and rarely right heart failure.
+Symptoms include cyanosis, syncope, dyspnea during exertion, fatigue, chest pain, palpitations, atrial and ventricular arrhythmias, hemoptysis and right heart failure.

 Doing a corrective operation for the underlying cardiac anomaly at the appropriate age should prevent Eisenmenger syndrome.